 For once, the Ik can hear their voices directly and not through their Dodoth neighbours.
 In fact, his current member of parliament is his first and only surviving university graduate, since the other died.
 Hope is placed in the new and young member of Parliament in terms of lobbying for the development of Ik people.

 The United Organization for Batwa Development in Uganda (UOBDU) has been implementing the project entitled "Giving Hope to Batwa Women and Girls" where two Batwa representatives of 43 Batwa groups or communities were selected and trained as Women Defenders of Rights.

-Indigenous peoples in Uganda include former hunter/gatherer communities, such as the Benet and the Batwa, also known as Twa.
-They also include minority groups such as the Ik, the Karamojong and the Basongora who are not recognised specifically as indigenous peoples by the government.
+Indigenous Peoples in Uganda include former hunter-gatherer communities, such as the Benet and the Batwa.
+They also include minority groups such as the Ik and the Karamojong and Basongora pastoralists who are not recognised specifically as Indigenous Peoples by the government.